confluentinc/ksql/docker/README.md

 To build SNAPSHOT images, configure `.m2/settings.xml` for SNAPSHOT dependencies.
 These must be available at build time.

+Pushing images is currently handled via `docker push`, and is not part of the build.

 ```
 mvn package -DskipTests  # Build local images